swirlai/swirl-search/docs/Developer-Guide.md

     * This invokes the create method in [swirl/views.py](https://github.com/swirlai/swirl-search/blob/main/swirl/views.py).

-    * Swirl responds with the `id` of the newly created Search object.
+    * SWIRL responds with the `id` of the newly created Search object.
 The `view.py` module creates the object, then invokes [swirl/search.py](https://github.com/swirlai/swirl-search/blob/main/swirl/search.py) which manages the federation process from there.

 2. The search module [swirl/search.py](https://github.com/swirlai/swirl-search/blob/main/swirl/search.py):